Note: This blog was updated October 2024.

 Email marketing has come a long way since it started almost 45 years ago.
-So, where are we with email today in 2022?
-In this blog, we cover a brief history of email and provide recommendations for the best email marketing practices to follow in 2022.
+So, where are we with email today as we approach 2025?
+In this blog, we cover a brief history of email and provide recommendations for the best email marketing practices to follow in 2025.

 Email Marketing: Brief History